luisDDmayorga/NHL_Final_Project/README.md

-# Becoming a NHL analyst from scracht
+# Becoming a NHL analyst from scratch

 ## Creating a model able to predict if a team will make the PlayOffs this season (21-22)
 ## Creating a model able to predict the player performance this season (21-22)